The Web address of this article is

 incomplete grief in one or more people.

-in this Web site offers practical ways to
+Lesson 3 in this Web site offers practical ways to

 assess for and

-facilitate unfinished grief, and evolve a
+facilitate unfinished grief, and to evolve a

-family over time. |
+pro-grief family over time.

-Here is a simplified picture of our normal three-level mourning process.
+3-level mourning process.
 It begins on the left, when a

 person (like you) first experiences a